Lesson ID: 11684

 Advanced art critics — people who study art for a living — can look at a work of art and tell you in just a few seconds where it came from, the period in which it was produced, and even sometimes who produced it.

-They don't have secret powers any more than you or I. They look at many features of a painting or other work, like the materials used to produce it, the artist's signature, and the style of painting.
+They don't have secret powers any more than you or I. They look at many features of a painting or other work, such as the materials used to produce it, the artist's signature, and the painting style.

-This last feature, style, is the set of characteristics that come up in an artist's work again and again.
+This last feature, style, is the set of characteristics that recur in an artist's work.
 For some artists, their style is so distinctive, so unique, that you know instantly that a work belongs to them.

 One such artist is Margaret Keane.
 Keane is not only an accomplished pop artist, but she has also, like many artists, lived a fascinating and sometimes troubled life.